hivemq/mqtt-cli/CONTRIBUTING.md

 ### Branching model

 - `master`: release branch, protected
-  - `develop` is merged into `master` by creating a merge commit if a new version is released
-  - The release is tagged with the version `vX.Y.Z`
-- `develop`: snapshot branch, protected
-  - Contains features for the next release
-  - Feature/bugfix/... branches are merged into `develop` by rebasing and merging
 - Every feature/bugfix/... will have its own branch
-  - Branched off from `develop`
+  - Branched off from `master`
-  - Pull request targeting the `develop` branch
+  - Pull request targeting the `master` branch
   - Mandatory code review of the pull request
-- `gh-pages`: documentation branch, protected

 ### Branching guidelines